tiagofilipe12/pATLASflow/README.md

 Usage: nextflow run tiagofilipe12/pATLASflow [options] or nextflow run main.nf [options] or ./main.nf [options]

   Nextflow magic options:
        -profile    Forces nextflow to run with docker or singularity.
-Default: docker     Choices: standard, singularity Main options:
+Default: standard     Choices: standard, singularity, slurm
+   Main options:
        --help  Opens this help.
 It will open only when --help is provided.
 So, yes, this line is pretty useless since you already know that if you reached here.
        --version   Prints the version of the pipeline script.